 Eight FTE are assigned to park planning and management of cultural and natural resources.
 Museum services staff and the archeologist/GIS specialist do not perform activities specifically related to deer management.
 The Division Chief oversees the deer management program, but it is led on a day-to-day basis by the Natural Resource Manager.
 Four positions are dedicated to natural resource management, including a natural resource interpreter.
-The natural resource management staff currently devote about 10-15% of their time to deer management activities, which includes maintaining small exclosures, conducting annual fall spotlight surveys and spring deer counts, conducting vegetation monitoring, developing interpretive materials for the public, conducting educational programs, and implementing data management procedures (data entry, data checking, data analysis).
+The natural resource management staff currently devote about 10-15% of their time to deer management activities, which includes maintaining small exclosures, conducting annual fall spotlight surveys and spring deer counts, conducting educational programs, and implementing data management procedures (data entry, data checking, data analysis).
 The natural resource management staff also coordinates volunteers to help conduct annual fall spotlight counts and spring deer counts.
-Table 13 provides a breakdown of the annual costs allocated for deer management activities at Valley Forge NHP.
+Table 14 provides a breakdown of the annual costs allocated for deer management activities at Valley Forge NHP.